 These point to the common mechanism, named ELAS by Okuyama .
 I think it’s the best candidate for cause and best explanation of the MetSyn and related, chronic DCs.

 What’s Linoleic acid?

-Linoleic acid (LA) is an Omega 6 fatty acids (n-6 PUFA) fat which is considered essential to human and animal function.
-To head folks off at the pass, n-6 fats are found in all natural foods, plants and animals, so this isn’t something you need to avoid entirely – it’s not possible, nor necessary.
+Linoleic acid (LA) is an Omega 6 fatty acid (n-6 PUFA) fat which is considered essential to human and animal function.
+To head folks off at the pass, n-6 fatty acids are found in all natural foods, plants and animals, so this isn’t something you need to avoid entirely – it’s not possible, nor necessary.

-There are three major fat types.
-LA is a polyunsaturated fat (PUFA) .
-It’s joined by monounsaturated fats (MUFA) such as oleic acid (named for olive oil) and saturated fats (SFA) such as stearic acid (named for steers, beef) or palmitic acid (named for palm oil).
+There are three major kinds of fatty acids.
+LA is a polyunsaturated fatty acid (PUFA) .
+It’s joined by monounsaturated fatty acids (MUFA) such as oleic acid (named for olive oil) and saturated fatty acids (SFA) such as stearic acid (named for steers, beef) or palmitic acid (named for palm oil).
 Fish oil is also a PUFA, but of the omega-3 variety (n-3 PUFA).

 Omega 6 fatty acids are primarily made by plants, as are the similar n-3 PUFAs, and are concentrated up the food chain by animals eating those plants.
 The major sources of Omega 6 fatty acids in the MAD are oils refined from seeds and animals fed a high proportion of seeds.

 PUFAs have traits which make them of interest: they’re highly susceptible to oxidation (rancidity), unlike MUFA or SFA, and they’re used throughout the body as building blocks for tissues and for various signaling functions, after being converted into other chemicals.